Digital Caregiver Support Programs

 Digital caregiver support programs presented in a program or course support working caregiver confidentiality.
 Online courses and programs allow working employee caregivers to opt-in to take a class with confidential participation.
 Courses and programs in digital form allow employees personalized access to caregiver support programs with access to asking questions and creating care plans for elderly parents and loved ones.

 Other digital caregiver support programs include online recorded or live webinars featuring question and answer sessions.
-Podcasts may also be developed based on subject matter request.
+Podcasts may also be developed based on subject matter requests.
 Other programs may be designed, like lunch and learn webinars, where working employee caregivers come together for support and to be with other caregivers who understand their life circumstances.

 Digital Caregiver Support Programs Are the Path Forward to Create Caring Companies